python-microscope/microscope/doc/architecture/abc.rst

 :meth:`shutdown <microscope.abc.Device.shutdown>` method.

-There is an additional special device class :class:`microsope.abc.DataDevice` which defines a class that has the ability to asynchronously send data back to the calling connection.
+There is an additional special device class :class:`microscope.abc.DataDevice` which defines a class that has the ability to asynchronously send data back to the calling connection.
 This is used for situations like cameras and asynchronous communication such as digital input signals.